TaruDesigns/cookiecutter-pyorm/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
+├── db(name)
+│   ├── __init.py__    <- Dummy to be able to import the module
+│   ├── models.py      <- SQL Alchemy models.
+│   ├── urlgen.py      <- Helper to generate the connection string
+│   ├── ermodel.svg    <- Diagram of the models
+│   └── secret.py      <- Secrets to build the connection string
+│
+│
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+├── docs               <- A default Sphinx project; see sphinx-doc.org for details
+|
+├── generatediagrams.py <- Script to generate SVG diagrams of the models │
+├── generatemodels.py   <- Script to generate SQL Alchemy models
+│
 ├── models             <- Trained and serialized models, model predictions, or model summaries │